Hi guys!! Here we open the

 login = (Button)findViewById(R.id.login);

-// now we have got the handle over the UI widgets
+// now we have got the handle over the

 // setting listener on Login Button